 Viennese Cookies – beautiful and easy 5-ingredient cookie recipe perfect for Christmas gift swap

 Risalamande (Danish Rice Pudding)

 - In a medium sauce pan combine rice, water and put it on a medium heat.
 When water starts to boil, add milk, vanilla extract, sugar and salt.

-- Reduce the heat to medium-low and stirring occasionally cook until rice absorbes all water and is soft, about 30 minutes.
+- Reduce the heat to medium-low and stirring occasionally cook until rice absorbs all water and is soft, about 30 minutes.
 Remove rice from the heat, stir in chopped almonds and let the rice cool completely.

 - In a large bowl, combine heavy cream and powdered sugar.
 Using an electric mixer, beat the heavy cream on a medium speed until stiff peaks.
-Fold whipped cream into the rice and almond mixture.
+Fold whipped cream into the cooled rice and almond mixture.

-- Optional - Place 1 whole almond in one of the glasses.
+- This step is optional - Place 1 whole almond in one of the serving glasses.
 (Whoever finds the almond, wins a small prize, usually it's a marzipan pig).

-- Spoon a few dollops of Risalamande into each serving glass.
+- Spoon a few tablespoons of Risalamande into each serving glass.
 Drizzle with cherry sauce and sprinkle with some chopped or sliced almonds.

-If you make this recipe, don’t forget to snap a photo and post it on Instagram with a hashtag #lavenderandmacarons.
+If you make Risalamande recipe, don’t forget to snap a photo and post it on Instagram with a hashtag #lavenderandmacarons.